-John B. Kirkwood is Professor of Law and Associate Dean for Strategic Planning and Mission at Seattle University School of Law.
-He has edited two books and written numerous articles, including an article on buyer power, “Powerful Buyers and Merger Enforcement,” won the Jerry S. Cohen Award for the best antitrust scholarship published in 2012.
+John B. Kirkwood is a Professor of Law and the Associate Dean for Strategic Planning and Mission at Seattle University School of Law.
+He is also a Senior Fellow of the American Antitrust Institute.
+His most recent article on buyer power, “Powerful Buyers and Merger Enforcement,” won the Jerry S. Cohen Award for the best antitrust scholarship published in 2012.
 An earlier article, “Buyer Power and Exclusionary Conduct,” was quoted by the Supreme Court.
-His work has appeared in the Notre Dame Law Review, the Fordham Law Review, the Boston University Law Review, the George Mason Law Review, and an Oxford University Press volume.
-He has spoken frequently at antitrust conferences, and consulted on numerous antitrust matters.
+His work has appeared in the Fordham Law Review, the Notre Dame Law Review, the Boston University Law Review, the George Mason Law Review, and an Oxford University Press volume.
+He has edited two books, spoken frequently at antitrust conferences, and consulted on numerous antitrust matters.
 He has also testified before Congress and at hearings held by the Department of Justice and the Federal Trade Commission.
-He is a Senior Fellow of the American Antitrust Institute and consults on antitrust cases.

 Antitrust Law and Economics, 21 Res.
 L. & Econ.
 (John B. Kirkwood, ed., 2004).

 Impact Evaluations of Federal Trade Commission Vertical Restraints Cases (ed., 1984) (with Ronald N. Lafferty and Robert H. Lande eds.).